Copland Track: History

 The Copland Valley which forms the main route of the track has long been used by local Māori, who were aware of the pass at the head of the valley and would frequently visit the area to hunt weka and bathe in the hot pools.
-European exploration of the valley began in the late 19th century and was largely spurred on by development of the Hermitage Hotel in Mount Cook Village.
+European exploration of the valley began in the late 19th century and was largely spurred on by development of the Hermitage Hotel, Mount Cook Village.
 Explorers Charlie Douglas and Arthur Harper were commissioned by the Department of Lands and Survey to determine whether the valley would be a suitable location to develop a mule track between the village and the West Coast.
 Despite reports from Douglas and Harper both suggesting the conditions at Copland Pass and the Hooker Glacier made a trans-alpine crossing unsuitable, interest in the route persisted.
 Newspaper reports suggest that the route was "within 8 miles of the Hermitage" by July 1901, with the track open to tourists soon after.
 The discovery of natural hot springs along the route and photographic expeditions along the route added to government interest in the track, which was seen as a core aspect of opening the West Coast to tourism.